RandomSearch18/a-level-project/docs/readme.md

 The core utility of a navigation app comes from the route it can generate.
 It should be able to produce a safe, legal, and fast route between the two provided points.

+#### API for routing requests

+The routing engine needs to be accessible from the frontend, so it must have an API that allows programs to request routes to be calculated, and return the results.

 #### Range of options to customise routing

 Pedestrians using my app will have varying needs and preferences, so an important feature of the routing engine will be the ability to customise how different paths are weighted to match the user's preferences.